 On May 2nd, New Hampshire author Benjamin Ludwig will be releasing his very first novel, Ginny Moon.
 Selected as a B&N Summer 2017 Discover Great New Writers book, this highly anticipated read is about to take the literary world by storm in more ways than one.

 The story is told from the entertaining and captivating perspective of an autistic teenage girl.
-Taken away from her abusive and drug-addicted mother at the age of nine, Ginny is now a foster child.
+Taken away from her abusive mother at the age of nine, Ginny is now a foster child.
 She has finally found her “forever home” – a place where she is safe and taken care of properly by Brian and Maura, her “forever mom and dad.”

 Much to this dismay of her foster parents, Ginny makes continuous efforts to contact her birth mother.
 She is concerned about “Baby Doll”, her baby sister that she left behind.
 Because if she isn’t, then who is taking care of her baby doll?
 In order to save her baby doll, Ginny devises a heroic plan of escape.
 She will do whatever it takes to see to the well-being of her sister, even if it means leaving her forever family behind.